 During periods of declining interest rates, the borrower may exercise its option to prepay principal earlier than scheduled, potentially forcing us to reinvest the proceeds from such prepayment in lower yielding investments or loans, which may result in a decline in our return.
 In addition, the market price of our investments will change in response to changes in interest rates and other factors.
 During periods of declining interest rates, the market price of fixed-rate debt investments generally rises.
-Conversely, during periods of rising interest rates, the market price of debt investments is generally declines.
+Conversely, during periods of rising interest rates, the market price of such investments generally declines.
 The magnitude of these fluctuations in the market price of debt investments is generally greater for securities with longer maturities.
-Continued increases by the U.S. Federal Reserve of benchmark interest rates rates rates investments.
+Continued increases by the U.S. Federal Reserve of benchmark interest rates could negatively impact the price of debt securities and could adversely affect the value of our investments.